Medically reviewed by Drugs.com. Last updated on Feb 28, 2022.

 Chemical Class: Glycopeptide

-Oritavancin injection is used to treat bacterial skin and skin structure infections.
-Oritavancin works by killing bacteria or preventing their growth.
+Oritavancin injection is used to treat acute bacterial skin and skin structure infections (ABSSSI).
+Oritavancin belongs to the group of medicines known as antibiotics.
+It works by killing bacteria or preventing their growth.
 Oritavancin will not work for colds, flu, or other virus infections.
-It belongs to the family of medicines called antibiotics.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For oritavancin, the following should be considered: